Dear reader; This is a true story told in the first person of an adventure that began as an idea and

 conveys a thought of a remote possibility molded into reality.

-Travels of Dursmirg by John M. (Bing) Grimsrud
+Sailing Beyond Lake Superior: Travels of Dursmirg ©2012 John M. Grimsrud

-John and Jane went over the horizon and out to sea on a voyage of escape.
+Dursmirg.
+John and Jane went over the horizon and out to sea on a voyage of

-Departing Duluth-Superior on the western terminus of the St. Lawrence, they crossed the Great Lakes, the Erie Canal
+escape.
+Departing Duluth-Superior on the western terminus of the St. Lawrence, they crossed the Great Lakes, the Erie

-Highly recommended for all those free spirited dreamers out there that have the drive and desire to live life to the fullest.
+spirited dreamers that have the drive and desire to live life to the fullest.
+This book was originally published as Travels of

 Summers at Daufuskie